vasilakisfil/Introspected-REST/README.md

 If your Media Type is very week (like `application/json`) and you need functionality that the Media Type does not describe then you need to define another Media Typew which will describe the new semantics and wait until client(s) incorporate the new Media Type changes.

-Breaking your Media Type's semantics, or just extending them with new functionality will have the same result for the client: not self-descriptive messages that will require out-of-band information, like documentation.
+Breaking your Media Type's semantics, or just extending them with new functionality, will have exatly the same result for the client: not self-descriptive messages that will require out-of-band information, like documentation.

 ### 4.5.
 Hypertext as the engine of application state (HATEOAS)